 Before I became a mother, I would have identified myself as a career woman.
 I was a journalist who worked 50-plus hours a week, never missing the opportunity to take on the next big story.
 I was eager to climb the career ladder, with aspirations to manage my own news organization someday.
 I lived for praise from my editor and readers, and I was constantly on the lookout for a better-paying, more prestigious position.
-Like many young professionals, I was in a hurry to “prove” myself and would define success in how much readers admired my writing and how many possessions I could accumulate, how many friends I had, how many social gatherings I attended and how many vacations I took.
+Like many young professionals, I was in a hurry to “prove” myself and would define success in how much readers admired my writing and how many possessions I could accumulate, how many friends I had, how many social gatherings I attended and how many vacations I took at Boutique hotel zermatt.

 Then I became pregnant with my daughter Rachel, and I began to feel a tug in my heart.
 As I planned my maternity leave, I still thought that my life wouldn’t change nearly as much as it did.
 I thought that I would take off a few weeks from work, then put her in daycare and go back to my journalism job.
 The only difference is, I thought, perhaps I’d cap my hours at 40 per week and limit any overtime.

 Rachel was born 10 weeks early due to a placental abruption.
 As I lay on the hospital bed, hooked up to an IV of magnesium sulfate so potent that I had to be on oxygen during the treatment, watching my baby’s heart rate bounce up and down on the monitor beside my bed, wondering what would happen to her, I had a thought: that what had defined success for me, up to that moment, doesn’t nearly measure up to what it means to be a mother.
 And what my daughter needed, and still needs 9 years later along with her 8-year-old sister and 4-year-old brother, is a mother who is devoted to her role as a parent more than to her career.